-The mid-term exam will happen during first class of week 5 during class hours.

-The end term exam will be conducted on April 21st, 2019 between 10:30 AM and 12:20 PM tentatively.
-The venue for both mid-term and end-term exams will be announced in due course of time.
+The mid-term exam will happen during first class of week 5 during class hours and the end term exam will be conducted after the conclusion of the 9 week classes.
+The venue for both mid-term and end-term exams and the exact date of the end term exam will be announced in due course of time.